 Find it difficult to keep up and meet deadlines?
 You’re hardly the only one.
 It’s a proven fact that deadlines affect everyone’s work performance.
 However, some of us deal with them slightly better than the rest.

-• Don’t ever accept a project you cannot deliver in time.
-I know we’re in the age of multitasking, but it’s important to be honest to ourselves.
+- Don’t ever accept a project you cannot deliver in time.
+I know we’re in the age of multitasking, but it’s important to be honest with ourselves.
 There are some things we cannot do!
 So be practical and avoid work that you know you won’t have time to finish or rather finish well!

 Communication is key to ensuring that you are given a few extra hours to complete the stated task.

 Finally; make a commitment to yourself!
 You’re always setting up commitments to others.
 For once assign a commitment to yourself.
 Let it be something simple like I will maintain a dairy, I will start gardening, or simply I will learn to cook!
 Set up a deadline.
 Make sure you maintain the deadline.
 It is only when you achieve your personal goal in the stated personal deadline will you be motivated to meet your professional deadlines!
 So go on and meet the deadly D!